 Abstract:

-−2, which was higher than that at the foot of the slope and the top of the slope, and the maize yield also showed the highest in the middle of the slope, and the partial factor productivity from nitrogen and nitrogen absorption rate increased greatly from the top of the slope to the foot of the slope, especially the partial factor productivity from nitrogen and nitrogen absorption rate of the maize at the foot of the slope in the first season increased by more than three times compared with that at the top of the slope.
-4) Compared with uniform fertilization treatment, the non-uniform fertilization treatment ensured crop yield and substantially increased the partial factor productivity from nitrogen and nitrogen absorption rate (32.6%~65.0% and 41.8%~105.4%) based on a 40% reduction in fertilizer application.
-The non-uniform fertilizer application method in sloping arable land improves crop uptake of nitrogen fertilizer by utilizing the downslope migration of nitrogen, reduces the amount of fertilizer applied while ensuring the yield, and provides a scientific basis for scientifically formulating the fertilizer application system in sloping arable land and effectively controlling the loss of nutrients.
+−2, which was higher than that at the footslope and hilltop, and maize yield was also the highest at the midslope.
+The partial factor productivity of nitrogen and nitrogen absorption rate increased greatly from the hilltop to the footslope under UNF treatment.
+In particular, the partial factor productivity of nitrogen and nitrogen absorption rate of maize at the footslope in the first season increased by more than three times compared with that at the hilltop.
+4) Compared to UF treatment, UNF treatment ensured crop yield and substantially increased the partial factor productivity of nitrogen and nitrogen absorption rates (65.0%–69.0% and 43.8%–104.2%, respectively) based on a 28.6% reduction in fertilizer application.
+The non-uniform fertilizer application method in sloping farmland improves the crop uptake of nitrogen fertilizer by utilizing the downslope migration of nitrogen, reduces the amount of fertilizer applied while ensuring yield, and provides a scientific basis for scientifically formulating a fertilizer application system in sloping farmland and effectively controlling the loss of nutrients.